 It is worth mentioning that Theorem~\ref{thm:Dieudonne} admits other generalizations.
 For example, Pazzis in~\cite{DESEGUINSPAZZIS2025393} provides a description of vectors spaces of matrices of size $n \times k$ (where $n \ge k$) of maximal dimension which do not contain a matrix of rank $k$.
 Unfortunately, it is not possible to apply his results directly to the spaces of matrices annihilating the Cullis' determinant because there exist matrices of rank $k$ belonging to $\M_{n\,k}(\F)$ such that their Cullis' determinant is zero.
 For example, this is true for the matrix $E_{1\,1} + \ldots + E_{k\,k} + E_{(k+1)\, k}$.

 This paper is organized as follows.
-In Section~\ref{sec:notation} we provide the necessary notations; Sections~\ref{sec:prelimcul}, \ref{sec:prelimmatroid} contain the preliminary facts from the theory of the Cullis' determinant and the matroid theory, correspondingly; in Section~\ref{sec:prelimlinal} we provide an explanation of all necessary facts from the theory of linear varieties; in Section~\ref{sec:matroidlinvar} we introduce the matroid corresponding to a given linear variety, study the behaviour of this matroid while the corresponding linear variety is transformed using different operations and establish the relationship between matroids corresponding to linear varieties and vector matroids corresponding to matrices; Section~\ref{sec:linvarsann} is devoted to investigations of linear varieties of matrices annihilating the Cullis' determinant and contains the proofs of main results of this paper; in Section~\ref{sec:furtherwork} we discuss the possible further work in this direction.
+In Section~\ref{sec:notation} we provide the necessary notations; in Section~\ref{sec:prelimlinal} we provide an explanation of all necessary facts from the theory of linear varieties; Sections~\ref{sec:prelimmatroid} and~\ref{sec:prelimcul} contain the preliminary facts from the matroid theory and the theory of the Cullis' determinant, correspondingly; in Section~\ref{sec:matroidlinvar} we introduce the matroid corresponding to a given linear variety, study the behaviour of this matroid while the corresponding linear variety is transformed using different operations and establish the relationship between matroids corresponding to linear varieties and vector matroids corresponding to matrices; Section~\ref{sec:linvarsann} is devoted to investigations of linear varieties of matrices annihilating the Cullis' determinant and contains the proofs of main results of this paper; in Section~\ref{sec:furtherwork} we discuss the possible further work.